 Research conducted at the University of Georgia suggests that Milorganite is a useful tool in repelling deer from grazing on food plots and ornamental plantings.

-• Spread Milorganite around your plantings to deter deer
+• Spread Milorganite around your plantings to deter deer at an application rate of one-half cup per plant.

 “There are some effective products that can keep deer out of your landscape up to 90 days.
 These products include Milorganite.”
 Be ready for the return of bugs and critters by Denny McKeown.